Active Learning of Fractional-Order Viscoelastic Model Parameters for Realistic Haptic Rendering: Related Work

 Viscoelastic materials exhibit intricate time-dependent phenomena, most notably creep and stress relaxation.
 Creep is ongoing deformation under fixed stress, while stress relaxation is the disappearance of stress over time under fixed strain~\cite{Ferry1980}.
 Classical integer-order models, i.e., the Maxwell and Kelvin–Voigt models, can partially describe one of these phenomena but cannot describe both simultaneously with reasonable accuracy.
 To alleviate this shortfall, Zener proposed the Standard Linear Solid~(SLS) model~\cite{Zener1948}, which combines components of the Maxwell and Kelvin–Voigt models.
 The SLS model improves the predictive capability for both creep and stress relaxation, but still cannot model materials whose time responses do not follow simple exponential forms.

-One crucial development in viscoelastic modelling was achieved through the use of fractional calculus.
+One crucial development in viscoelastic modeling was achieved through the use of fractional calculus.
 Early attempts by Gemant~\cite{Gemant1936} recognized that fractional derivatives can more naturally describe hereditary effects in material response.
-This idea was later extended and developed by Bagley and Torvik~\cite{BagleyTorvik1979, BagleyTorvik1983}, who demonstrated that fractional-order models can effectively model creep and stress relaxation with fewer parameters and greater consistency compared to more complex integer-order models.
+This idea was later extended and developed by Bagley and Torvik~\cite{BagleyTorvik1979, BagleyTorvik1983}, who demonstrated that fractional-order models can effectively capture creep and stress relaxation with fewer parameters and greater consistency than more complex integer-order models.
 These developments gave rise to the fractional-order SLS, in which the viscous damper is substituted by a fractional spring-damper element of order $\alpha$, where $0 \!< \! \alpha \!<\!
 1$.
-This extension enables power-law type time responses, which better capture the intrinsic memory-dependent behaviour of viscoelastic materials.
+This extension enables power-law-type time responses that better capture the intrinsic memory-dependent behavior of viscoelastic materials.

 Fractional-order viscoelastic models have found widespread applications in biological and biomedical engineering.
-Human soft tissues, such as muscle and fat, routinely exhibit viscoelastic behaviour that is poorly characterized by integer-order models, but well-approximated by fractional-order tissue models~\cite{Koeller1984}.
-The high fidelity of fractional-order models, which require only a few parameters, has made them a preferred choice for modelling soft tissues, where time-dependent memory effects are fundamental to the material response.
+Human soft tissues, such as muscle and fat, routinely exhibit viscoelastic behavior that is poorly characterized by integer-order models, but well-approximated by fractional-order tissue models~\cite{Koeller1984}.
+The high fidelity of fractional-order models, which require only a few parameters, has made them a preferred choice for modeling soft tissues, where time-dependent memory effects are fundamental to the material response.